rorosen/grow/README.md

 See the [agent crate](./agent/) for more information.

-Additionally, the [server crate](./server/) provides a HTTP API for the measurements which the [Grafana Dashboard](./grow-dashboard.json) uses to print time series of the measurements.
+Additionally, the [server crate](./server/) provides a HTTP API for the measurements which the [Grafana Dashboard](./grow-dashboard.json) uses to display time series of the measurements.

 ![The Grafana dashboard](./assets/grafana-dashboard.png)